Constipation and Weight Loss Surgery

 Fruits high in sorbitol may be the most beneficial, as sorbitol has a very gentle softening effect.
 Examples of fruits high in sorbitol include apples, apricots, avocado, nectarines, peaches, plums, pears and prunes (including their juice varieties).
 Be sure to be mindful in choosing the appropriate textures of these depending on your recovery phase.

-We often recommend Benefiber, as this is suitable to use during the fluid recovery phase and beyond.
-However, you do need to be including at least one and a half litres of fluid each day for it to be effective, or else it may worsen your constipation.
-Benefiber is not a laxative, meaning it doesn’t have an instant effect.
-It is a fibre powder that helps to draw and hold water in your stool to keep it soft.
+We often recommend Benefiber or Feel Good Tasteless Fibre, as these are suitable to use during the fluid recovery phase and beyond.
+However, you do need to be including at least one and a half litres of fluid each day for them to be effective, or else it may worsen your constipation.
+Benefiber and Feel Good Tasteless Fibre are not laxatives, meaning they don’t have an instant effect.
+They are fibre powders that help to draw and hold water in your stool to keep it soft.
 Therefore, if you are not drinking enough, it can dry out your stools, making them harder to pass.
-Ideally, Benefiber needs to be included regularly over a long period of time with ongoing adequate fluid intake to be effective.
+Ideally, these supplements needs to be included regularly over a long period of time with ongoing adequate fluid intake to be effective.
 Again, try to sip, sip, sip fluids when you are not eating.

 Many of our patients have used laxatives such as Coloxyl, Dulcolax or Movicol.
 However, it is essential that you have a chat to your Bariatric GP (or pharmacist) before commencing these to determine the best option for you, including the potential use of suppositories and/or enemas.
 The effectiveness of laxatives can be highly individual and require some trial and error, which is best supported by a medical professional.